yberregu/ELK_Project1/README.md

 Load balancing ensures that the application will be highly Available, in addition to restricting Traffic to the network.
 -  What aspect of security do load balancers protect?
 If Web-1 goes down, traffic will go to web-2, and so on.
 Load balancer redirects traffic to the next available zone.

  What is the advantage of a jump box?
 JumpBox restricts IP Addresses access,access control.Manages who log in and out.
+Administrators are required to access the JumpBox before accessing the other servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - What does Filebeat watch for?
 Its Manages, collect log files